paritytech/polkadot/roadmap/implementors-guide/guide.md

 (TODO: send statements to Statement Distribution subsystem, handle shutdown signal from candidate backing subsystem)

-### Candidate Selection Subsystem

-#### Description

-The Candidate Selection subsystem monitors net traffic for two events:

-- a new parablock candidate is available
-- a peer has seconded a parablock candidate

-This module is only ever interested in parablocks assigned to the particular parachain which this validator is currently handling.

-New parablock candidates may arrive from a potentially unbounded set of collators.
-This subsystem chooses either 0 or 1 of them per relay parent to second.
-If it chooses to second a candidate, it sends an apropriate message to the **Candidate Backing** subsystem to generate an appropriate `Statement`.

-All parablocks which peers have seconded are also sent to the Candidate Backing subsystem for re-validation.
-As seconded peers are tallied, double-votes are detected.
-If found, a report is sent to the **Misbehavior Arbitration** subsystem.

-In the event that a parablock candidate proves invalid, this subsystem will receive a message back from the Candidate Backing subsystem indicating so.
-If that parablock candidate originated from a collator, this subsystem will blacklist that collator.
-If that parablock candidate originated from a peer, this subsystem generates a report for the **Misbehavior Arbitration** subsystem.

-TODO: more details, protocol, etc

 ### Misbehavior Arbitration Subsystem

 #### Description